JoKerDii/DS-FAS/docs/notes/questions2.md

   4. <u>Vanishing gradients</u>

-     When there are more layers in the network, the value of the product of derivative decreases until at some point the partial derivative of the loss function approaches a value close to zero, and the partial derivative vanishes.

-     The gradient tends to get smaller as we move backward through the hidden layers.
-This means that neurons in the earlier layers learn much more slowly than neurons in later layers.
+     The vanishing gradient problem happens in neural networks with gradient-based learning methods and backpropagation.
+In these learning methods, each of the weights of the neural network receives an update proportional to the partial derivative of the loss function with respect to the current weight in each iteration of training.
+Sometimes when gradients become vanishingly small, this prevents the weight to change value.

+     When neural network has many hidden layers, the gradients in the earlier layers will become very low as we multiply the derivatives of each layer.
+As a result, learning in the earlier layers becomes very slow.
+This problem of vanishing gradient happens when training neural networks with many layers because the gradient diminishes dramatically as it propagates backward through the network.

+     Some ways to fix it:

+     * Use skip / residual connections
+     * Use ReLU or Leaky ReLU rather than sigmoid or tanh activation functions
+     * Use models that help propagate gradients to earlier time steps like in GRUs and LSTMs

 * **What is Momentum?**